-Aggression in your dog is just as stressful on them as it is on yourself.
-Dogs want to get through each day with as little stress as possible, just like humans do.You owe it to yourself to help your dog resolve their aggression problems.
+Aggression in your dog is just as stressful on them as it is to you.
+Dogs want to get through each day with as little stress as possible, just like humans do.You owe it to yourself to help your dog resolve their problems with the dog aggression training programs from The Greenville Dog Wizard, SC.

 Dog behavior problems are the result of negative experiences, lack of socialization, fear, and sometimes frustration.
-It is not the natural state of mind for them.
-When your dog shows signs of aggression, the first thing we do is assess “why” is your dog behaving in the manner that they are?
-Below we have given you several types of aggressive dogs that we commonly work with and correct in dogs.
-No matter what type of aggression we are trying to work towards correcting, we advise all owners to actively commit in following the instructions directed in your Greenville training program.
+It is not the natural state-of-mind for them.
+When your dog shows signs of aggression, the first thing we do is assess “why” your dog behaving in the manner that they are.
+Below we have given you several types of aggressive dogs that we commonly work with and correct with our dog aggression training programs.
+No matter what type of aggression we are trying to work towards eliminating, we advise all owners to actively commit to following the instructions directed in your Greenville training program.

 Predatory aggression cannot be corrected because it is directly linked to a dog’s instincts.
-You can, though, be successful managing your dog’s natural instincts and teach your dog impulse control and by allowing appropriate outlets for them to use their prey drive.
+However, you can be successful managing your dog’s natural instincts and impulse control by allowing appropriate outlets for them to use their prey drive.
+Contact us for more information on our dog aggression training programs!

 Types of Aggression in Dogs

-Fear Aggression, Dog Aggression, and Predatory Aggression are the most common form of aggression we deal with.
-This includes aggression with people and children as well.
-Many Times people say my dog hates other dogs, or my dog hates people, when really what is happening is the act of aggression.
-Dogs do not “hate”, rather they are reacting as a response to fear, possessiveness, and territorial instincts.
+Fear aggression, dog aggression, and predatory aggression are the most common form of aggression we deal with.
+This includes aggression with people and children, as well.
+Often, people say “my dog hates other dogs,” or “my dog hates people,” when what is really happening is the act of aggression.
+Dogs do not “hate.”
+Rather, they are reacting as a response to fear, possessiveness, and territorial instincts.
 In a situation like this, it is important that we reassign the role of leader to owners, instead of your dog, as to not allow your dog to incorrectly make a decision under stress and pressure.
 Strong leadership can significantly alter your dog’s need to react in a stressful situation.
 When your dog understands that you are doing the decision making for them, your dog is calmer and can make better choices.

 |Fear||Reacts when backed into a corner, reacts when people do something unpredictable, does not like it when people move fast or are loud, likes to sneak behind people to bite||Poor socialization, lack of socialization||Very common|